hth313/Calypsi-tool-chains/README.md

 ## Donations

-Donations to help me work on this code base is very much appreciated.
+A [donation](https://buymeacoffee.com/hth313) helps me work on this code base is very much appreciated.
-If you feel that you want to help you can do so by using Paypal to hth313@gmail.com.
 This is by no means mandatory, you are free to use the tools regardless, as mentioned above.

 ## MOS 6502 target